Ahmed-M-G/Solving-Problems-Using-ML/README.md

      * Fit multiple linear regression models using the python `Sklearn` package.
      * Split data into training and test.
      * Manipulate and visualize multivariable arrays.

+- ## polyfit.ipynb
+   **Polynomial Model Order Selection**

+   * In this Task, we will illustrate the process of cross-validation for model order selection.
+We demonstrate the concepts via polynomial fitting using synthetic data.
+     * Characterize the model order for a simple polynomial model
+     * Measure training and test errors for a given model order
+     * Select a suitable model order using cross-validation
+     * Plot the results for the model order selection process

+ - ## knn.ipynb

+   **Iris data classification using KNN (Scikit-Learn)**

+ - ## Model Selection with Sklearn.ipynb

+   * **Models Selection**
+   * **K-Fold Cross-Validation**